Serena Losonczy

 AIA, LEED AP

-Serena co-chairs the AIA NY Education Committee, is a Fellow of the Urban Design Forum and serves on the Executive Committee of the Friends of Alley Pond Park.
+Serena co-chairs the AIA NY Committee on Architecture for Education, is President-Elect of the Association for Learning Environments-New York Chapter and serves on the Executive Committee of the Friends of Alley Pond Park.
+She has published numerous articles on school design and frequently shares her knowledge through webinars and conferences.
 Passionate about preserving the city's wetlands and parks, she is a trained and licensed Super Steward and regularly volunteers with the NYC Parks Department.
-During the pandemic, she provided pro bono design services to local schools, including a special needs charter school, to plan reopening strategies.

 Education